 The OnePlus 11 is the latest flagship smartphone from OnePlus, but the OnePlus 9 was an impressive package for its day that still holds up in certain respects.
-There was no regular OnePlus 10 released, so being two generations later, the OnePlus 11 certainly offers higher-end features and improved performance, meaning it might be time to upgrade.
+No regular OnePlus 10 has been released, so two generations later, the OnePlus 11 certainly offers higher-end features and improved performance, meaning it might be time to upgrade.
 In this comparison article, we’ll look at the differences between the OnePlus 9 vs OnePlus 11 to find out what’s new, what’s the same, and whether the 11 is worth your money.

 OnePlus 9 vs OnePlus 11: At a glance

 Wondering what's new with the OnePlus 11?
 Here's a brief look at some of the key differences:

 - The OnePlus 11 has a higher resolution display than the OnePlus 9, with a QHD+ resolution compared to the OnePlus 9's FHD+ resolution.

 - The OnePlus 11 has improved durability with its Gorilla Glass Victus display, compared to the OnePlus 9's Gorilla Glass 5 display.

 - The OnePlus 11 has a more powerful chipset with the Snapdragon 8 Gen 2 than the OnePlus 9's Snapdragon 888.